Chelsea College of Arts: Chelsea School of Art

 The School of Art merged with the Hammersmith School of Art, founded by Francis Hawke, to form the Chelsea School of Art in 1908.
-The newly formed school was taken over by the London County Council and a new building erected at Lime Grove, which opened with an extended curriculum.
+The newly formed school was taken over by the London County Council and a new building was erected at Lime Grove, which opened with an extended curriculum.
 A trade school for girls was erected on the same site in 1914.

 The school acquired premises at Great Titchfield Street, and was jointly accommodated with Quintin Hogg's Polytechnic in Regent Street (a forerunner of the University of Westminster).
 The campus at Manresa Road introduced painting and graphic design in 1963, with both disciplines being particularly successful.
-During this period, Chelsea had the highest enrolment of fine art students in any school of its kind in the country, producing many notable artists such as Ossip Zadkine, Mark Gertler and Paul Nash.

-Lawrence Gowing, painter and art historian, was appointed as the first headmaster of the Chelsea School of Art.
+Lawrence Gowing, painter and art historian, was appointed as the first principal of the Chelsea School of Art.
 He was responsible for the integration of history and theory with practice, employing artists rather than art historians to teach art history and theory.
 This approach remains intrinsic to Chelsea's teaching philosophy today.

-Under Gowing, an option programme was introduced, which encompassed workshops in experimental music, poetry, psychoanalysis, philosophy and anthropology.
+Under Gowing, an option program was introduced, which encompassed workshops in experimental music, poetry, psychoanalysis, philosophy, and anthropology.
 A basic design course, pioneered by Victor Pasmore and Richard Hamilton, was also developed during the same period, becoming the basis of the college's current foundation course in art and design.

-Professor William Callaway (Head of School from 1989 to 1992), Colin Cina (appointed Dean of School of Art), and Bridget Jackson (Dean of School of Design): These three reformed the school and ensured the redevelopment of the entire academic program, introducing courses at multiple levels from HND to accredited Honours and Postgraduate degrees.
-Initially, these were validated by the UK Council for National Academic Awards; i.e. in the short period prior to the London Institute gaining degree-awarding powers.
-Bridget Jackson was appointed Head of College in 1993, retiring in 1997 to be succeeded by Professor Colin Cina who led the college until his retirement in 2003.
+Professor William Callaway (Head of the School from 1989 to 1992), Colin Cina (appointed Dean of School of Art), and Bridget Jackson (Dean of the School of Design) reformed the school and ensured the redevelopment of the entire academic program, introducing courses at multiple levels from HND to accredited honors and postgraduate degrees.
+Initially, these were validated by the UK Council for National Academic Awards; i.e. in the short period before the London Institute gained degree-awarding powers.
+Bridget Jackson was appointed Head of the College in 1993, retiring in 1997 to be succeeded by Professor Colin Cina who led the college until his retirement in 2003.

 London Institute

-The Chelsea School of Art became a constituent College of the London Institute in 1986, formed by the Inner London Education Authority to associate London's art, design, fashion and media schools into a collegiate structure.
+The Chelsea School of Art became a constituent College of the London Institute in 1986, formed by the Inner London Education Authority to associate London's art, design, fashion, and media schools into a collegiate structure.
 The school was renamed Chelsea College of Art and Design in 1989.
 The London Institute was granted University status and was renamed University of the Arts London in 2004.
 In 2013, the college was renamed Chelsea College of Arts.

 In 2002–2003, Professor Roger Wilson was appointed as the Head of College until his retirement in 2006.
 He led the relocation to the listed Royal Army Medical College, renovated as a purpose-built art college by the architects Allies and Morrison in 2005.
 With this move, the Chelsea College of Arts presently resides next to Tate Britain at Millbank, returning to one standalone campus.